-Looking back over the project, it can be concluded that the objectives were met.
+By and large, the project results and the impacts achieved for the benefit of the EU consumer and businesses allow us to conclude that the objectives of the actions were met.
 There was some scepticism from the outset that these established products would pose any risks to consumers.
 It was therefore most surprising to see failure rates of 95% for blenders, 87% for mixers and 58% for toasters.
 The overall percentage of non-conforming products examined was high at 80%.